simonjj/goose-on-aca/app/goose/README.md

 This directory contains the containerized setup for the Goose AI agent, configured to run with MCP (Model Context Protocol) servers for enhanced capabilities.

+> **Important Note**
+> The quality and capabilities of Goose's AI agent varies dramatically based on model choice.
+For production use-cases where prompts are sparse, tool use sequences longer and context windows need to be larger we suggest the use a hosted OpenAI model.
+[Learn more on how models can be switched below]().

 ## Building and Testing Locally